polyphony-chat/docs/docs/Protocol Specifications/core.md

 sequenceDiagram
 autonumber

-actor aa as Alice A (Redirection source) actor ab as Alice B (Redirection target) participant sa as Server A participant sb as Server B
+actor aa as Alice Old (Redirection source) participant sa as "Alice Old" Home Server actor ab as Alice New (Redirection target)

-aa->>sa: Request redirect to Alice B sa->>aa: List of keys to verify + challenge string aa->>sa: Completed challenge for each key on the list aa->>aa: Set redirect status to "unconfirmed by redirection source" ab->>sa: Request redirect from Alice A sa->>sa: Set redirect status to "confirmed" sa->>sa: Use HTTP 307 to redirect all requests for Alice A to Alice B
+Note over aa, ab: These steps may be done in any order<br/>and are not necessarily sequential par Verifying redirect intent by passing key trial aa->>sa: Request redirect to Alice New sa-)sa: Confirm "Alice New"<br/>is valid actor by resolving FID sa->>aa: List of keys to<br/>verify + challenge string aa->>sa: Completed challenge<br/>for each key on the list sa->>sa: Set redirect status to<br/>"confirmed by redirection source" and Notifying the redirection source's home server of the redirection target ab->>sa: Request redirect from Alice Old sa->>sa: Verify authenticity of Alice New's identity by verifying ID-Cert note over sa: Alice New's ID-Cert is determined to be valid sa->>ab: Challenge string (See section 4.1.1:<br/>Authenticating on a foreign server) ab->>sa: Completed challenge sa->>sa: Set redirect status to<br/>"confirmed by redirection target" end sa->>sa: Check, if both redirection source and target have confirmed the redirect alt If both redirection source and target have confirmed the redirect sa->>sa: Use HTTP 307 to redirect all requests for<br/>Alice Old to Alice New else
+  Note over sa: Do nothing
+end
 ```

 *Fig. 5: Sequence diagram depicting the setting up of a redirect.*

-/// TODO Update Fig. numbers from here

 Until a redirection source actor deletes their account, the home server of that actor should respond
 with `307 Temporary Redirect` to requests for information about the redirection source.
 After